 Australian Government statistics indicate that in any average 12-month period, 20 per cent of Australians will experience a mental health disorder.

-For Aboriginal and Torres Strait Islander people, the figure is closer to 30 per cent.
+For First Nations people, the figure is closer to 30 per cent.

 Everyone’s experience of mental illness is unique.
-However, Aboriginal and Torres Strait Islander people face many significant contributing factors.
+However, First Nations people face many significant contributing factors.
 These include the deep suffering that results from past and continuing disadvantage, racism, early death, and separation from family members through high rates of incarceration.

 This means that mental health support and treatment services need a tailored approach to meet the distinct needs of these communities.
 Which is where the Bachelor of Health Science (Mental Health) Djirruwang Program at Charles Sturt University comes in.

-Open to students who are Aboriginal and/or Torres Strait Islander, the course has been designed in collaboration with a community-based Indigenous mental health steering committee to train students to be able to meet the specific mental health needs of Indigenous communities.
-It is the only bachelor’s degree program in New South Wales for Aboriginal and Torres Strait Islander people that leads to the mental health worker qualification.
+Open to First Nations students, the course has been designed in collaboration with a community-based Indigenous mental health steering committee to train students to be able to meet the specific mental health needs of First Nations communities.
+It is the only bachelor’s degree program in New South Wales for First Nations people that leads to the mental health worker qualification.

 The program allows students to study online, so they can keep working and apply their knowledge to their workplace as they progress through the course.
-The program also includes other workplace learning opportunities and intensive schools, where students come together on campus for a week or so for face-to-face learning and support.
+The program also includes other work-integrated learning (previously called workplace learning) opportunities and intensive schools, where students come together on campus for a week or so for face-to-face learning and support.

 Neil Kinchela, a Gamilaraay man from Moree, is currently studying the degree.